mfaani/mfaani/content/posts/how-to-read-git-documentation/index.md

 - `git diff`
 - Any number of options.
 This is an odd one, because it's not marked with `...`, but the placeholder itself conveys that there can be multiple options.
 Typically options can be multiple.
 - a commit (SHA)
-- `--` is just a separator from the options.
+- `--` is just a separator added at the end of options.
 You don't need need it unless git needs it to disambiguate your command.
-- zero or more paths
+- zero or more paths.

 Meaning, all of the following are accepted: